 There has been:

-- Pressure on a major government to prioritise biomethane production, in preference to using biogas to make electricity,
+- Pressure on a major government to prioritize biomethane production, in preference to using biogas to make electricity,

 - Major global companies like Tata and an a large UK Supermarket chain are voting for biomethane from biogas right now, by making their own real investment in the technology